aws-samples/aws-stepfunctions-examples/sam/app-dataquality-using-lambda/README.md

 ## Deploy the sample application
 1. Clone the github repository.
+1. This sample application has been tested in us-east-1 region.
 1. Create a ECR image for running Spark on AWS Lambda (SoAL Framework) -
     1. Navigate to the CloudFormation service on your AWS Console.
 Create a stack with new resources.
 Upload cfn-imagebuilder.yaml file from cloudformation folder in the cloned repository.
 Provide a stack name. ex: deequ-image-builder.
 Leave rest as defaults on all pages until you reach the Submit page.
 Review the checkboxes and click on *Submit*.
     1. Once the cloudformation stack is completed, navigate to CodeBuild service on AWS Console.
 Make sure that CodeBuild has successfully built the ECR image.
-If it failed due to toomanyrequests while pulling base image from dockerhub, you can *Retry build* button on CodeBuild console.
+If it failed due to toomanyrequests while pulling base image from dockerhub, you can push *Retry build* button on CodeBuild console.
     1. Navigate to CloudFormation service and open the stack you just created.
 Go to the *Outputs* tab and copy the *ImageUri* and save it somewhere.
 It will be needed in further steps.
 2. Use sam cli to build and deploy the data quality pipeline to your AWS Account